 In no particular order of importance:

-Social media is more about social science than technology.
+15: Social media is more about sociology and psychology than technology.

 BONUS CHAPTER: A Special Surprise for WTF Readers